GobiasSomeCoffeeCo/news_header/README.md

 (Work in Progress)

-* A simple program to quickly search news headlines from the comfort of your terminal
+* A poorly written program to learn async in python and quickly search news headlines from the comfort of your terminal

-* If a headline interests you, you can select it and it will open in your browser for further consumption
+* If a headline interests you, you can select it and it will open in your browser for further consumption :beer:

 <img src="images/Screenshot1.png">

 # Why?

-Just because
+Just because :shrug:

 # Install